EJGoin/n8n-workflows-curated/README.md

+# CS Automation, n8n Templates

+Curated n8n workflows for Customer Success teams: onboarding acceleration, QBR prep, renewal risk radar, and executive reporting.

+## Highlights
+- Onboarding status sync to CRM and Slack
+- Renewal Trigger Tracker with weekly alerts
+- QBR packet builder, Slides and email

+## How to use
+1. Grab a JSON from `/workflows/`
+2. In n8n, Import from file
+3. Set credentials and environment variables listed in each workflow README

+## Repo layout
+- `/workflows` Erick curated templates with instructions
+- `/third_party` Mirrored source material for reference
+- `ATTRIBUTION.md` links and credits
+- `LICENSE` terms for my original content

+## Safety and credit
+This repo mixes my original work with credited third party templates.
+See `ATTRIBUTION.md` for sources and notes on reuse.

 # ⚡ N8N Workflow Collection & Documentation

 A professionally organized collection of **2,053 n8n workflows** with a lightning-fast documentation system that provides instant search, analysis, and browsing capabilities.